section-engineering-education/engineering-education/articles/customization-using-bulma/index.md

 An exhaustive list of customizable Bulma variables can be found [here](https://bulma.io/documentation/customize/variables/).

 ### Further Reading
-We have learnt the basics of Bulma and how to customize and theme Bulma using variables.
+We have just learned the basics of Bulma, how to customize, and theme Bulma using variables.
 For further reading, check out the following links to learn more.

 - [Bulma Expo](https://bulma.io/expo/) -- A list of websites created using Bulma, for inspiration.
 - [Extensions](https://creativebulma.net/products) -- Bulma templates and extra components.
 - [Sass Documentation](https://sass-lang.com/guide)
-- [Learn Bulma](https://scrimba.com/g/gbulma) -- An interactive course to learn bulma.
+- [Learn Bulma](https://scrimba.com/g/gbulma) -- An interactive course to learn Bulma.